Keep Warm as you Dine Outdoors at these Atlanta Restaurants

 Bazati, which houses the French-inspired restaurant Brasserie and Estrella, a Latin eatery, will have both heaters and blankets on the patio and balcony, respectively.
 Estrella is always a top choice for the best skyline view, so grab a blanket, a margarita and enjoy.

-The Rink at Park Tavern opens soon, and for those who don’t want to ice skate, they can sit next to the fire pits on the expansive covered patio.
+The Rink at Park Tavern is open, and for those who don’t want to ice skate, they can sit next to the fire pits on the expansive covered patio.
 Guests can enjoy specialty cocktails, craft brews and s’mores.
 Also, remember that The Rink is dog friendly.

-Speaking of dog friendly, TWO Urban Licks, located on the Beltline in the Old Fourth Ward, has a dog-friendly patio that will feature fire pits perfect for enjoying the Midtown skyline.
+Speaking of dog friendly, TWO Urban Licks, located on the Beltline in the Old Fourth Ward, has a dog-friendly patio that features fire pits perfect for enjoying the Midtown skyline.

 Firepit Pizza Tavern in Grant Park has a cozy, dog-friendly patio with a modern fire pit, patio tables and plush furniture perfect for enjoying a dinner with friends.